suyashk12/cgm_science/TDP_utilities/TDP_readme.txt

 (https://github.com/suyashk12/cgm_science/blob/main/TDP_utilities/TDP_grid.pkl)
 and cooling efficiencies (https://github.com/suyashk12/cgm_science/blob/main/TDP_utilities/TDP_cool.pkl) from running CLOUDY scripts on a sparse grid.
-I am not including the intermediate .elem or .out files since they have a large volume and are not suitable for hosting on GitHub.
+I am not including the intermediate .elem or .out files since they have a large volume and cannot be hosted on GitHub.
 If you'd like pickle files for a denser grid, please check out the Google Drive link included at the top of this tutorial.

 :::::::::::::::::::::::::::::::